8 Inside Sales Metrics Worth Tracking in 2024

 This can be determined based on analysis of the metrics you track.

-And, if you’re an inside sales rep or leading an inside sales team, here are the metrics that you should be tracking as you prepare for 2020.
+And, if you’re an inside sales rep or leading an inside sales team, here are the metrics that you should be tracking.

 Progress toward your sales goals can be quickly measured by those direct daily activities you complete.
 As you work inside, a bit more emphasis should be placed on these activities.